 It is used in a few pharmaceutical products.

 Almond oil and other almond derivatives are used in toiletries such as creams, soaps, shampoos and hair conditioners.
-When almond ingredients are used in toiletries they are labelled in Latin.
+When almond ingredients are used in pharmaceutical products and toiletries they are labelled in Latin.
 You need to watch out for the following words:

 Prunus amygdalus amara (bitter almond).